saltict/availproject.github.io/docs/glossary.md

 ## GRANDPA

 GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement), part of the Substrate framework, is the finality gadget Avail uses.
 Please refer to [the GRANDPA paper](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) for a full description of the protocol.

-## Host

-A host is a computer or server that runs a blockchain node.
-A blockchain node is a software application that helps to maintain and secure a blockchain network.
-Blockchain nodes store a copy of the blockchain ledger and verify transactions.

 ## KZG Commitments